coderefinery/git-intro/_episodes/02-basics.md

 time-travel functionality.
 These records and associated information are called a Git repository.
 The Git repository it self is a set of files and kept inside a sub-folder called ".git".

+- All the magic is under `.git`, all the history, all snapshot, all branches (later), everything.
+- When we staged and committed files, we "copied" them into `.git`.
+- Here we only track one file but we can track entire file trees.
+- Git does not pollute subdirectories.
+- If we remove `.git`, we remove the repository (but of course keep the working directory).
+- It is very easy to create (and remove) a Git repository to track something that you work on.
+- `.git` uses relative paths (very convenient), you can move the whole thing somewhere else and it will still work.

+---

 ## How Git operates and some terms.
 Lets have an simplified overview on how Git operates before we jump in to our example.
 We said that Git can navigate back to an older version of a file using the information stored in the